Rossa Fanning: Notable cases

 He has represented various multinational technology companies including Facebook, Google, and Twitter in disputes.

 He acted for Rory McIlroy in a High Court dispute over agreements with his former management company and MCD Productions's barrister when it sought to enforce a judgment against Prince.

 Fanning has acted in cases for various insolvency practitioners and creditors across notable cases including CityJet, USIT, Monsoon Accessorize, the Business Post, Debenhams, and Norwegian Air, and acted for the receivers of Apollo House.

-He was successful in obtaining a €8.2 million judgment against Bill Cullen for his client Danske Bank in 2012.
+He obtained a €8.2 million judgment against Bill Cullen for his client Danske Bank in 2012.

 Fanning was barrister for Michael Fingleton in a debt recovery case taken by former employer Irish Nationwide Building Society.

 He was a member of the legal team for Seán Quinn and two of his sons in action taken by Anglo Irish Bank but resigned while the case was ongoing.

 He was defence counsel for the Congregation of the Holy Spirit in a civil action for damages.

-In 2022, he represented Dany Boon in the High Court in an action to recover money he claimed was fraudulently taken from him.
+In 2022, he represented Dany Boon in a High Court action to recover money that Boon claimed was fraudulently taken from him.

-He has acted for the State in judicial review proceedings and for the Health Products Regulatory Authority in a test case in relation to the Pandemrix vaccine.
+Fanning has acted for the State in judicial review proceedings and for the Health Products Regulatory Authority in a test case in relation to the Pandemrix vaccine.

-Fanning appeared at the Disclosures Tribunal (for Paul Williams and Independent News and Media) and the Moriarty Tribunal (for Michael Lowry).
+He appeared at the Disclosures Tribunal (for Paul Williams and Independent News and Media) and the Moriarty Tribunal (for Michael Lowry).

+In February 2024, Fanning presented Ireland's submission to the International Court of Justice on Israeli occupation of Palestinian land.